Plus Ultra Líneas Aéreas: History

 On 15 June 2016 the airline started operating regular flights, with destinations such as Santo Domingo and Lima.
 The initial fleet was made up of two pre-owned Airbus A340-300s which had been taken over from Gulf Air in late 2014.
 In March 2017, the airline announced two new routes: Barcelona-Madrid-Santiago from 15 June 2017 and Barcelona-Havana from 1 July 2017 which however both were not commenced.
 One year later, Plus Ultra announced planned to serve Caracas from Tenerife–North.

 In March 2021, the Spanish government announced an aid of 53 million euros from the fund created to support companies considered strategic during the economic crisis derived from COVID-19.

 Destinations

-As of February 2023, Plus Ultra Líneas Aéreas operates scheduled flights to the following destinations:
+As of June 2024, Plus Ultra Líneas Aéreas operates scheduled flights to the following destinations:

-Codeshare agreement
+Codeshare and Interline agreements

-Plus Ultra has an codeshare agreement with LASER Airlines to offer flights to Porlamar.
+Plus Ultra has a codeshare agreement with LASER Airlines to offer flights to Porlamar and a Interline agreement with Star Peru to connect Madrid with other cities in Peru.

 Fleet

 Current fleet

-As of December 2022, the Plus Ultra fleet consists of the following aircraft:
+As of August 2025, Plus Ultra Líneas Aéreas operates the following aircraft: